harness/developer-hub/release-notes/cloud-cost-management.md

 ### New features and enhancements

-This release does not include any early access features.
+This release does not include any new features.

 ### Early access features